 A strictly Orthodox Jewish man lays in an open grave after a body was taken out of it.
 This practice is said to lengthen one’s own life expectancy.

-For The Lives of Orthodox Jews in Israel, photojournalist Yaakov Naumi sheds light on the rituals of the Haredi Jewish community in cities like Jerusalem and Bnei Brak, where daily life is conducted according to strict Orthodox adherence to Jewish law.
+In a recent body of work, the photojournalist Yaakov Naumi sheds light on the rituals of the Haredi Jewish community in cities like Jerusalem and Bnei Brak, where daily life is conducted according to strict Orthodox adherence to Jewish law.

 Naumi himself was raised in a Haredi home and taught at Haredi schools; he studied sacred texts at yeshiva.
 When he took a position photographing for Behardrey Heredim, a major international media outlet devoted to Haredim news, his view on the familiar traditions began to shift.
-Even though he had been intimately acquainted with most of the rituals he was sent to shoot, some were new to him and seemed entirely foreign.
-Working for a worldwide press, he began to observe the events as an outsider would, noticing from the inside the ways in which Orthodox practices might confound, mystify, and amaze mainstream audiences.
+Even though he had been intimately acquainted with most of the rituals he was sent to shoot, some were new to him.

 A strictly Orthodox Jew of the Lelov Chassidic dynasty whips another strictly orthodox man with a leather strap as a symbolic punishment for their sins as they perform the traditional Malkot ceremony in a synagogue in the town of Bet Shemeshm a few hours before the start of Yom Kippur.
 Yom Kippur, also known as the day of Atonement, is the most solemn of the Jewish holidays.
 The central themes are atonement and repentance.
 It is observed by a 25 hour fast and intensive prayer.